wundergraph/cosmo/helm/cosmo/README.md

 For your convenience, we included two different value presets:

 1. `values.full.yaml` - Ready to deploy configuration.
 Include all subcharts, including Clickhouse, PostgreSQL and Keycloak.
 Intended for development use.
 2. `values.yaml`. - Only include the Cosmo stack.
-You need to provide your own Clickhouse, PostgreSQL, Keycloak and Prometheus and update the configuration accordingly.
+You need to provide your own Clickhouse, PostgreSQL, Keycloak and update the configuration accordingly.

 To apply the changes, run: